polarspetroll/kabout/README.md

 ### introduction
 using this script you can launch DoS attack against Http protocol.
 This script uses agent spoofing method wich allows the attacker to send a bunch of Http requests with different user agents.

-basically this script is not flooding but its very similar to RUDY attacks.
+basically this script is not flooding but its similar to RUDY attacks.
 ### requirements

 **colorize**(usually preinstalled with ruby)